neighbor-bear/fceux-for-retrogame/readme.md

 You can toggle it in `Settings Menu --> Main Setup` or with the hotkey `R1 + DOWN`.

 When toggled a hard reset will be done if a rom was loaded.

+## Overclock

+*Adapted from FCEUX upstream help that you can [see here](http://fceux.com/web/help/Timing.html)*

+#### Overclocking (old PPU only)
+Overclocks the console by adding dummy scanlines to the usual PPU loop, causing CPU to run more cycles per frame.
+Can be done in two different ways: by adding Post-render scanlines (Before NMI in other emulators) and by adding Vblank scanlines (After NMI in other emulators).
+The method to be used depends on the game.
+Maximum value is 786.

+#### Don't overclock 7-bit samples
+Such samples are played by the game at the rate it wants, so by running extra cycles, it will generate extra samples.
+To prevent those from being sped up, this option allows to cancel all the dummy scanlines once a 7-bit sample starts.
+This hardly affects gameplay, since such samples cause heavy lag, preventing the game from actually operating, so disabling overclocking during them won't slow the game down.

+#### Notes for Opendingux/RetroFW port
+Overclock is limited to a maximum of 786 scanlines.
+Taking as reference 262 scanlines (1 NTSC frame) this is 4x CPU overclock.
+With less power devices, as JZ4760(B), using more than 262 scanlines can produce a real slowdown to emulation and framerate.

+- Tipically use is to use Post-render scanlines, but some games need VBlank scanlines as Kirby's Adventure or Contra force.
+- The scanlines values to be added depend on the game, but as reference 1 NTSC frame is chosen (262 scanlines), but also 240 or 260 scanlines are typically used.
+- In the overclock settings menu left and right cursors substract or add 10 scanlines for Post-Render or Vblank options.
+Maintaining pressed the `A` button the step value will be 1 scanline and maintaining pressed the `Y` button the step value will be 262 scanlines.

+> See [this thread](http://tasvideos.org/forum/viewtopic.php?t=18323) at FCEUX forum with information about overclocking.
+In this post there is document attached with a overclocking game database.

+> See [This video](https://www.youtube.com/watch?v=VzQE4pLjhg4&t=323s) with a comparison side by side of some overclocked games.

 ## Controls